GRANalejandro/Qualifications3D/README.md

 # Qualifications3D
-Basic 3D project in CSS and HTML
+Basic 3D project in CSS, HTML and JS